MarynaShavlak/dev-interview-hub/src/entities/Comment/README.md

 - **Testing Exports**:
     - `addCommentFormReducer` - Reducer for add comment form state management for use in testing scenarios and development tools.  - `testUserData` -  is a mock object representing user data, designed for use in testing scenarios and development tools.
     - `testCommentsData` -  is a mock array of objects representing comments data, designed for use in testing scenarios and development tools.
+    - `testCommentData` -  is a mock object representing comment data, designed for use in testing scenarios and development tools.
+    - `testCommentNoUserAvatarData` - is a mock object representing comment data with no info about user avatar, designed for use in testing scenarios and development tools.

 ## Conclusion
 The Entity `Comment` is designed to handle all comment-related functionalities in a structured and maintainable manner.
 By following the FSD architecture, this module ensures easy scalability and integration within the larger application.